If you haven't signed yet, you're in the right place.

 Primary guide: Pre-sign checklist →

-12 questions to ask any home security rep before agreeing to anything.
-Covers contract term, ETF formula, rate escalation, auto-renewal notice window, equipment ownership, and whether you can see the full contract before signing.
-Each question includes what a complete answer looks like and what a vague answer signals.
+Use this now — during or immediately after the sales conversation.
+12 questions covering contract term, ETF formula, rate escalation, auto-renewal notice window, equipment ownership, and whether you can see the full contract before signing.
+Each question includes what a complete answer looks like and what a vague or evasive answer signals.

 Common mistake at this stage

-Asking none of these questions verbally and signing during or immediately after the pitch.
-Legitimate providers expect pre-sign questions — a rep who discourages them is signaling something.
+Asking none of these questions and signing during or immediately after the pitch.
+Legitimate providers expect pre-sign questions — a rep who discourages them is signaling something worth noting.

 Stage 2